-From 2017 we had 40 coral tables at a depth of 8 meters.
-Each table holds about 500 coral juveniles.
-Weekly about 180 coral juveniles where out-planted during the last years of our collaboration, giving the area a significant supply with healthy new settlers.
+From 2012 the farm grew from 10 to 40 coral tables in 2017.
+The tables are at a depth of 8 meters and each table holds about 500 coral juveniles.
+Weekly about 180 coral juveniles where out-planted during the last years of the partnership, giving the area a significant supply with healthy new settlers.
 Over the years we developed a procedure together for coral farming and coral reef restoration that we both use in other regions as a guideline.

 After almost 10 years of fruitful collaboration we ended the collaboration in order to to be able to initiate conservation projects elsewhere.
 But not after safeguarding marinecultures would be able to continue the operation.
 We left them with a completely renovated boat and an efficient organization and Marinecultures found durable funding by turning coral restoration training into a business model.
 For instance, income is now generated thru organizing training sessions in coral restoration with hotel staff in the area.
 A double win because the area of restoration is seriously expanded this way.